oshaughnessy/sierramountainll/_pages/volunteers.md

 {: .notice--warning }
-This includes helping with hitting and catching during practice, coaching a base or coordinating the batting lineup during games, even working in the snack bar or being a team parent.
+This includes helping with hitting and catching during practice, coaching a base or being in the dugout during games, even working in the snack bar or being a team parent.
 Please see Little League's [Background Checks for Little League® Volunteers](https://www.littleleague.org/university/articles/background-checks-for-little-league-volunteers/) for more info.

 In order to be in compliance with [California's Business & Professions Code